January 18th, 2019

 Similarly, many property bloggers have a regular podcast.
 Offer to be one of the experts they interview for one of their episodes.

-Hire a designer to put together some interesting stats about the property market, and then offer them up to online real estate blogs and publications to publish, with credit back to your company.
+Hire a designer to put together some interesting stats about the property market then offer them up to online real estate blogs and publications to publish, with credit back to your company.
 For inspiration, we love the simple visualisations on realestate.com.au’s suburb explorer.

-Approximately 18 per cent of tenants also own investment properties.
+Approximately 18% of tenants also own investment properties.
 Enough said.

 We don’t mean harassing people out of the blue at the bus stop, but it doesn’t hurt to casually mention that you’re a property manager when you find yourself engaging in friendly small-talk with someone in line at the supermarket.

 There are a lot of people involved in the process of buying an investment property.
 Typically an investor will have to speak to a mortgage broker, accountant and a solicitor at the very least, and often, these individuals will make recommendations to their clients on who to speak to when they’re looking for other services, including a property manager.

 Target them with social media ads or go the old-fashioned route and go to physically meet with them and leave a stack of brochures at their office (after you’ve gotten friendly with them of course).

 Other professionals in the industry to potentially target include:

 Holding an in-person event or workshop at a local venue can be a great way to build your personal brand and meet potential clients.
 Advertise your events online, in local publications or both.